SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ### First steps with Selenium

-This section describes a simple test wrote using parasol.
+This section describes a simple test written using Parasol.
 This section assumes that you have already installed Parasol and Selenium server is already running.

 #### A first test

 Let's start easy and assume we want to test if the title of the [http://pharo.org](http://pharo.org) website is correct.
-For this, first we need to create a class that inherits from `TestCase`.
+For this, first, we need to create a class that inherits from `TestCase`.

 ```
 TestCase << #PharoOrgTest